 This field allows you to activate or deactivate the automatic power saving features.
-When set to [Disabled], the power management features do not function regardless of the other settings on this menu.
+When set to [Disabled], the power management features on this menu does not function.
 The [User Defined] option allows you to set the period of inactivity before the system enters suspend mode.
 Refer to "Suspend Mode" later in this section.